xtuml/bridgepoint/doc-bridgepoint/notes/8581_assigned_component_interface_graphics_int.md

 7.1.1 Create a test case as described in section 3.1
 7.1.2 Assign the component reference in Project 2 to the component in Project 1
-7.1.3 Verify that the graphics for the imported interface references are drawn on the component reference
+7.1.3 Verify that the graphics for the imported interface references are drawn on the component reference (4.1)

 7.2.1 Create test cases as described in section 3.2
 7.2.2 Create a requirement in the package diagram of Model 1
-7.2.3 Verify that the requirement showed up in the component diagram
+7.2.3 Verify that the requirement showed up in the component diagram (4.2)
 7.2.4 Create a requirement in the component diagram of Model 1
-7.2.5 Verify that the requirement showed up in the package diagram
+7.2.5 Verify that the requirement showed up in the package diagram (4.3)
 7.2.6 Reconcile graphics on Model 2 (_BridgePoint Utilities > Reconcile
 Graphics_)
-7.2.7 Verify that all the graphics were created properly in both diagrams
+7.2.7 Verify that all the graphics were created properly in both diagrams (4.4)

+An issue was raised to automate these tests [[2.5]](#2.5)

 8. User Documentation
 ---------------------